Game of Thrones deaths ranked: From King Joffrey's murder to the brutal 'Red Wedding'

 After Robert's death (he was ravaged by a wild boar while on a hunt), things go a little south.

-Cersei and Jamie's son Joffrey (whom everyone believes to be Robert's son), then takes the throne.
+Cersei and Jaime's son Joffrey (whom everyone believes to be Robert's son), then takes the throne.

 He's pretty darn evil though - and one of his first orders as king is to sentence Ned Stark to death.